Project Details

 We will be investigating the connection between hyperlocal weather conditions and pollinator activity at our test site.
 The weather sensors and weather station are equipped to measure temperature, humidity, wind speed and direction, total rainfall, pressure, UV, and light intensity.
 Readings are dumped every 30s to an SD card.

+The air quality monitoring sensors will give us an idea of how air quality changes over time.
 The particulate matter sensor detects concentrations of particles of different sizes (PM1, PM2.5 and PM10) as well as the number of particles of different sizes (>0.3, >0.5, >1.0, >2.5, >5, and >10 microns).
 Wildfire smoke particles typically range from 0.4–0.7 microns, dust is around 2.5 microns, while pollen is generally 15 microns or more.

 Adapted from Jisaac9, Mieszko the first, CC BY-SA 3.0, via Wikimedia Commons